jbadeau/gaugekit/README.md

 # gaugekit
-Gaugekit is a collection of modules to make writing acceptance tests with gauge easier.
+Gaugekit is a collection of packages to make writing acceptance tests with gauge easier.

 ## Modules
 The following domain modules are currently provided